 Clients are not obligated to fundraise, and fundraising efforts are in no way tied to when and if they receive their Companion Dog; however, many of them assist by asking for donations from friends and family or hosting their own fundraiser.
 NSD also has many third party fund raisers that host events in support of our dogs and clients.
 Companion Dog recipients become the sole owners of the dog upon receipt and are responsible for all expenses associated with the dog from that day forward.

-Currently, a client may wait up to six to nine months to receive a Companion Dog from time of approval.
+Currently, a client may wait 24 months to receive a Companion Dog from time of approval.

 The timing of a Companion Dog placement is determined by chronological position on the waiting list and the availability of the right dog for the client’s needs and situation, and is in no way tied to fundraising efforts.

-Each applicant is screened to ensure they meet our application criteria.
+Each applicant is screened to ensure they meet our application criteria and MUST live within a 2 hour drive of the NSD training centre.
 Upon confirmation of this, an application is sent to the applicant to be completed and submitted along with multiple reference letters.
 If successful, an in-home interview is conducted to meet the applicant, learn more about their lifestyle, and discuss further questions and concerns.
 Final acceptance is determined following the in-home interview; applicants may be disqualified at any time during the application process.

 Sponsor a Companion Dog Team